adambard/learnxinyminutes-docs/r.html.markdown

 # You can't make a multi-line comment per se,
 # but you can stack multiple comments like so.

-# Hit COMMAND-ENTER to execute a line
+# in Windows, hit COMMAND-ENTER to execute a line

 ###################################################################